-For fiscal year 2019, the University adopted GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
-The objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+For fiscal year 2020, the University adopted GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
+The objective of this Statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
+That objective is accomplished by postponing the effective dates of certain provisions in Statements and Implementation Guides that first became effective or are scheduled to become effective for periods beginning after June 15, 2018, and later.
 The adoption of this Statement does not have a significant impact on the University's financial statements.